zahur76/MilestoneProject1/README.md

 ## **CREDITS**

 ### *Content*
-* The Mauritius history page was taken from wikepedia.
+* The Mauritius history page description was taken from wikipedia.
+* The video used was from the official government youtube channel.
 ### *Media*
-*	Photos were obtained from unsplash.
+*	Photos were obtained from unsplash.com
-*   logo design "Visit Mauritius" was obatained from textgiraffe.com
+*   logo design "Visit Mauritius" was obtained from textgiraffe.com
 ### *Acknowledgements*
-•	I received inspiration for this project from X
+*	I received inspiration for this project from Shabana Meerun